compbiocore/DSCOV_actions/README.md

 # My Analysis Repo

-Template for analyses repositories.
-For more information see https://compbiocore-brown.slab.com/posts/data-organisation-for-analysis-repos-fdi2cddd.
-Folders that should be present in all such repositories are:
+This repository is an example repo for the DSCoV presentation on GitHub Actions.
+Folders that should be present in this repository is:

  * **metadata:** files such as sample manifests, YAML control files, and Dockerfiles
  * **scripts:** additional scripts created for analysis of data